 Roger D. Smith, JD is Director of Government and Corporate Affairs/General Counsel for the American Association for Marriage and Family Therapy.
 AAMFT is the national association that represents the professional interests of over 62,000 licensed marriage and family therapists throughout the United States.
 Mr. Smith has over 11 years of experience with AAMFT.
 In this current role, Mr. Smith oversees AAMFT’s federal and state government relations activities, as well as the association’s ethical code compliance and legal risk management programs.
 Mr. Smith also serves as AAMFT’s representative to the American Red Cross and the Coalition for Patients’ Rights.

-Karen Stamm, PhD, is a senior research officer at the American Psychological Association’s Center for Workforce Studies.
+Karen Stamm, PhD, is the director of the American Psychological Association’s Center for Workforce Studies.
 APA is the leading scientific and professional organization representing psychology in the United States, with more than 117,500 researchers, educators, clinicians, consultants, and students as its members.
 Within APA, the Center for Workforce Studies collects, analyzes, and disseminates data about the psychology workforce and education system.
 Dr. Stamm’s research interests focus on the profession of psychology, including its scientific and education communities, practitioners, and psychologists working in the public interest.
 She received her MA and PhD in psychology (with a focus on quantitative methods and research methodology) from the University of Rhode Island and BA in psychology and English from Boston College.